 Staff will continue coordination with transit agencies and local public works and planning departments to improve pedestrian and bicycle access to transit via infrastructure and land use planning.
-Strategies will include the development of a walkshed score for major transit corridors derived from variables such as sidewalk conditions, tree canopy, accident data, density of
+Strategies will include the development of a walkshed score for major transit corridors derived from variables such as sidewalk conditions, tree canopy, accident data, density of development.
+The index will support staff and partner stakeholders in identifying priority locations and strategies for improvement.

-Product(s): Monthly Progress Reports, Access Index Timeline: Ongoing
+Monthly Progress Reports, Access Index